 When people think of abuse, they commonly think of physical or emotional abuse.
-These types of abuses are common in everyday life and in nursing homes, as do sexual and financial abuse.
-However, there are other types of abuse that are more specific to nursing homes, such as neglect and chemical restraint.
+These types of abuses are common in everyday life and nursing homes, as do sexual and financial abuse.
+However, other types of abuse are more specific to nursing homes, such as neglect and chemical restraint.

-Neglect occurs when the nursing home fails to ensure that its residents are well-fed, clean, do not get bed sores, or otherwise cared for to an appropriate degree given their condition.
+Neglect occurs when the nursing home fails to ensure its residents are well-fed and clean, do not get bed sores, or are cared for appropriately given their condition.
 Chemical restraint involves improperly medicating a resident to make them more docile.

 Common Injuries of Nursing Home Neglect

-Bed sores, or pressure ulcers, are one of the most common injuries which result from neglect.
-Pressure ulcers are not a natural effect of aging, but on the contrary, are normally preventable with basic hygiene measures.
+Bed sores, or pressure ulcers, are among the most common injuries resulting from neglect.
+Pressure ulcers are not a natural effect of aging; on the contrary, they are normally preventable with basic hygiene measures.